-The upland scrub area contains several non-native plant species, including Brazilian pepper, earleaf acacia and a Java plum or two.
-This area must be addressed carefully, as it is habitat for at least one and perhaps several gopher tortoises.
+The upland scrub area contains several non-native plant species, originally including Brazilian pepper, earleaf acacia and a Java plum or two.
+These plants have since been removed.
+This area must be addressed carefully, as it is habitat for at least one and perhaps several gopher tortoises and several rare plants, including Tephrosia florida, Croton michauxii, and Indigofera caroliniana.
 Exotics will be removed entirely in this area, leaving no mulch or debris.
 Appropriate herbicides include Garlon 3-A or Garlon-4 mixed with surfactant and applied to the stump directly after cutting.
+Introduction of prescribed fire should be considered in this area to minimize competition by encroaching plants.
 This area also includes the raised mound.
-This area is covered with Muscadine grape (Vitis rotundifolia), a native vine species.
+The mound is covered with Muscadine grape (Vitis rotundifolia), a native vine species.
 While Muscadine grape is not considered a problem species, and is a low management priority, at some point management staff may elect to remove some of it and restore with native plant species more useful for gopher tortoise forage.
+Arsenal will not be used in this area.